Jayesh-JainX/IoT-Temperature-Monitoring-System-with-Mobile-App-Integration/README.md

 1. Go to the [Blynk website](https://blynk.io/) and sign up for an account.
 2. Once logged in, create a new project and select the ESP8266 board.
 3. Configure the project settings and choose the appropriate connection type (Wi-Fi).
-4. Add widgets to the project dashboard to control the LEDs and monitor connectivity.
+4. Add widgets to the project dashboard to display temperature readings and monitor connectivity.

 ## Variable Setup